sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 Let's decompose it, you have:

-  - `sumButler` method that ask for the first two parameters, then the function that will applied on them.
+  - `sumButler` method that ask for the first two parameters, then the function that will apply on them.
   - `sumButler(1, 3)(sum)` returns the arrow function from the two set of parameter
   - You need `()` to execute the return function in order to yield the final result.